AssPennyFoundation/AssPennies/README.md

 ## You think you're better than me?
 You don't pull down eight figures a year without having it _together_.
 AssPennies is released under the terms of the MIT license.
-See [COPYING](COPYING)i for more information or see
+See [COPYING](COPYING) for more information or see
 http://opensource.org/licenses/MIT.